Druzhba pipeline: Technical features

 The pipes for the project were manufactured in the Soviet Union and Poland, while fittings were manufactured in Czechoslovakia.
 The GDR was responsible for pumps, and Hungary for automation and communication equipment.
 The construction cost nearly 400 million rubles and nearly 730,000 tons of pipe was laid throughout the path of the pipeline.
 The Druzhba pipeline currently has a capacity of 1.2 to 1.4 Moilbbl/d.
 Work is currently underway to increase this in the section between Belarus and Poland.
 The pipe diameter of the pipeline varies from 420 to 1020 mm.
 It uses 20 pumping stations.

 Operators

-The Russian part of the pipeline is operated by the oil company Transneft through its subsidiary OAO MN Druzhba.
+The Russian part of the pipeline is operated by the oil company Transneft through its subsidiary Transneft Druzhba.
 The operator in Belarus is Gomeltransneft Druzhba, in Ukraine UkrTransNafta, in Poland PERN Przyjazn SA, in Slovakia Transpetrol AS, in the Czech Republic Mero, and in Hungary MOL.